kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 for MQTT Hyperdash V.1.02 (c) by Markus Hoffmann (concept study from 2010)

+### Abstract

-Based on [rule engines](MQTT-rule-engine-howto.md) an automation concept can be describes which theoretically leads to a fully autonomous entity of machines, all connected to each other via the MQTT framework.
+Based on [rule engines](MQTT-rule-engine-howto.md) an automation concept can be described which theoretically leads to a fully autonomous entity of machines, all connected to each other via the MQTT framework.

 The rule engines allow to crate any level of abstraction on the raw data and thus reduce the complexity of the individual signals as well as maintaining actual/measured states the subsystems are to be in.
 A strong distinction between set-point- and actual-measured values is essential here (actual value vs. target value).
  Both are supported by the
 [MQTT-Hyperdash naming convention](MQTT-dashgen-naming-conventions.md).

+The framework is highly decentralized and allows for maximum autonomous control of large devices.
+Furthermore it can be expanded with the help of machine learning.
+We see applications in big facility operating systems, where expert knowledge can be absorbed and more and more operation modes can be automatically established.
+Many sudden errors can also be reacted on and circumvented automatically.
+Finally it teaches the designers of all subsystems where additional sensors need to be implemented or installed, and where and when manual intervention is necessary.

+### Introduction

+Thinking of modern machine learning concepts, like artificial neural networks and "deep learning", we think that they can be applied only if there is a suitable interface to the device which presents the data and the automation control in a more standardized manner, so that the leaning techniques can be plugged onto the system.
+The neuronal networks always operate on input values and produce output values, which have to integrate with the system to be automated.
+And there is currently no generic way to do this.

+The automation concept consists of following ingredients:
+* a decentralized parameter database,
+* rule engines,
+* actual value vs. target value distinction,
+* state transition heuristics,
+* path-length calculations, and
+* machine learning extensions.

+Most of these building blocks are well established in other fields.
+We combine them to form a maximal autonomous automation framework for large devices with an unmanageable abundance of measured values and state parameters.

+###############################

-In particular, however, they are also suitable for generating status displays for a higher-level system from a set of other, more subordinate status
+In particular, rule engines are also suitable for generating status displays for a higher-level system from a set of other, more subordinate status
 parameters: e.g. the state "The power supply is switched on and ready" can be generated from a series of individual messages from the individual power supply units and current or power measurements.
-A well-designed system also allows you to identify a number of fault conditions yourself.
+A well-designed system also allows you to identify a number of fault conditions by itself.
 For this purpose, the hardware usually already provides error bits that can be evaluated accordingly.
+(These error bits are therefor also of the class "measured values".)

 A total status for a subsystem or even the entire area can be derived from the sum reports (with the help of the rule machines).
-This is an essential task of the control systems and helps the surgeon to get an overview before having to deal with all details and individual messages for troubleshooting, for example.
+This is an essential task of the control systems and helps the human operator to get an overview before having to deal with all details and individual messages for troubleshooting, for example.

-The prerequisite here, however, is that each individual component down to the hardware level must also generate adequate control signals which permit such a complete determination of the state.
+The prerequisite here, however, is that each individual component down to the hardware level must also generate adequate signals which permit such a complete determination of the state.
 The criteria for the design of (new) hardware components must be aligned accordingly.